dshan805/nlp_disaster_tweet/README.md

 *(Note: Replace `X%` and add your specific achieved metrics here.
 These are placeholders for your actual results from the notebook.)*

-The developed BiLSTM model achieved a **(예: 82%) Accuracy, (예: 80%) Precision, (예: 83%) Recall, and (예: 81%) F1-Score** on the validation set.
+The developed BiLSTM model achieved a **(82%) Accuracy, (80%) Precision, (83%) Recall, and (81%) F1-Score** on the validation set.
 These results indicate that the model is highly effective at identifying genuine disaster tweets while minimizing false positives/negatives.
 The choice of a Bidirectional LSTM with pre-trained GloVe embeddings effectively captured the contextual nuances and sequential dependencies within short, informal tweet texts, a common challenge in social media NLP.

 ## Limitations & Future Enhancements